 Half term things to do in southern and eastern England

 One of our favourite ways to spend the day is hanging about in the tree tops and swinging, Tarzan style, across the forest.
 Monkey about as a family at Go Ape, and you’ll feel full of energy after the thrill of zip-lining down to the ground.
 Our Blackwood Forest location is near three different Go Ape adventures, so you can head off in whichever direction you choose.
+Save 10% when you book with us directly.

 Discover the Boggles on a day of family fun for younger children at BeWILDerwood, near Thorpe Forest in Norfolk.
 Explore treehouses, take a trip on the scary lake, shoot down the slippery slope and ride the wobbly wires – it’s a day of magic and mystery to enchant children and adults alike.